 Universities that aim to train the leaders of the healthcare industry of tomorrow must do everything in their power to prepare their students for the many challenges that they will face during their educational and professional lives.

-Healthcare students are facing ever-greater challenges today due to the increased activity of professional hackers and the need to be aware of all their obligations under the Health Insurance Portability and Accountability Act (HIPAA) when handling protected health information (PHI).
+Healthcare students are facing ever-greater challenges today due to the increased activity of professional hackers and cybercriminals and the need to be aware of all their obligations under the Health Insurance Portability and Accountability Act (HIPAA) when handling protected health information (PHI).

 1. University HIPAA Training for Healthcare Students is Seen as Inadequate by Healthcare Leaders

 A survey of 7,000 healthcare professionals conducted by ComplianceJunction in 2020 revealed that there is a general perception that HIPAA training currently being provided to students at universities is not up to the required standard for the needs of today’s modern healthcare environment.
 In many cases, the training provided at universities consists of a few PowerPoint slides that are not up-to-date or fit for purpose.
-Static HIPAA training content may have been acceptable during the era before the proliferation of social media platforms and the rise of massive data privacy breaches but this approach now outdated and insufficient.
+Static HIPAA training content may have been acceptable during the era before the proliferation of social media platforms and the rise of massive data privacy breaches but this approach is now outdated and insufficient.

-One respondent on the survey provided feedback that said: “I think our biggest challenge is related to the education of the staff.
+One respondent to the survey provided feedback that said: “I think our biggest challenge is related to the education of the staff.
 I don’t think that health science programs do a very good job of educating the future healthcare workers on proper, defensible, documentation or on privacy and security.
 I think everyone who works in healthcare should understand the basics of each of those topics.”

 2. HIPAA Breach Rates are Increasing Significantly